FarkIst/DBSemesterProj_Gutenberg/README.md

 This procedure wouldn't work if we didn't load the cities and the books in memory each time.
 However if a problem occurs, we have to reinstantiate the whole database.

+##### Populating the Database:
+After the initial run through the "sql_crawler.ipynb", we export everything into custom SQL-scripts; "create.sql", "cities_and_books.sql" & "mentions.sql" in that order to populate the DB, instead of running the crawler multiple times.
+This is done as an "ease of use" measure, rather than running through the crawler again.

 ### Database